lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 This section provides an encoding for composite private keys intended for PKIX protocols and other applications that require an interoperable format for transmitting private keys, such as PKCS #12 [RFC7292] or CMP / CRMF [RFC4210], [RFC4211].
 It is not intended to dictate a storage format in implementations not requiring interoperability of private key formats.

-In some cases the private keys that comprise a composite key may not be represented in a single structure or even be contained in a single cryptographic module.
+In some cases the private keys that comprise a composite key may not be represented in a single structure or even be contained in a single cryptographic module; for example if one component is within the FIPS boundary of a cryptographic module and the other is not; see {sec-fips} for more discussion.
 The establishment of correspondence between public keys in a CompositePublicKey and private keys not represented in a single composite structure is beyond the scope of this document.

-The composite private key data is represented by the following structure:
+Usecases that require an interoperable encodingn for composite private keys MUST use the following structure.

 ~~~ ASN.1
 CompositePrivateKey ::= SEQUENCE SIZE (2) OF OneAsymmetricKey
 ~~~
 {: artwork-name="CompositePrivateKey-asn.1-structures"}

-Each element is a OneAsymmetricKey [RFC5958] object for a component private key.
+Each element is a `OneAsymmetricKey`` [RFC5958] object for a component private key.

 The parameters field MUST be absent.

-A CompositePrivateKey MUST contain at least two component private keys, and the order of the component keys is the same as the order defined in {{sec-composite-pub-keys}} for the components of CompositePublicKey.
+The order of the component keys is the same as the order defined in {{sec-composite-pub-keys}} for the components of CompositePublicKey.

-## As a PrivateKeyInfo or OneAsymmetricKey {#sec-as-one-asymmetric-key}

-A CompositePrivateKey can be stored in a OneAsymmetricKey structure (version 1 of which is also known as PrivateKeyInfo) [RFC5958].
-When this is done, the privateKeyAlgorithm field SHALL be set to the corresponding composite algorithm identifier defined according to {{sec-alg-ids}}, the privateKey field SHALL contain the CompositePrivateKey, and the publicKey field MUST NOT be present.
+When a `CompositeProviteKey` is conveyed inside a OneAsymmetricKey structure (version 1 of which is also known as PrivateKeyInfo) [RFC5958], the privateKeyAlgorithm field SHALL be set to the corresponding composite algorithm identifier defined according to {{sec-alg-ids}}, the privateKey field SHALL contain the CompositePrivateKey, and the publicKey field MUST NOT be present.
 Associated public key material MAY be present in the CompositePrivateKey.

 ## Encoding Rules {#sec-encoding-rules}